node-gradle/gradle-node-plugin/docs/usage.md

 # Usage

-This plugin enables you to run any [NodeJS](https://nodejs.org) script as part of your build.
-It does not require NodeJS (or NPM) being installed on your system but it is able to use them.
+This plugin enables you to run any [Node.js](https://nodejs.org) script as part of your build.
+It does not require Node.js (or NPM) being installed on your system but it is able to use them.

-By default, it will use the globally installed tools (NodeJS, npm and Yarn).
+By default, it will use the globally installed tools (Node.js, npm and Yarn).
-If it is specified in the configuration, it is able to download and manage NodeJS distributions, unpack them into your local `.gradle` directory and use them from there.
+If it is specified in the configuration, it is able to download and manage Node.js distributions, unpack them into your local `.gradle` directory and use them from there.
-It can also install [NPM](https://www.npmjs.com/) packages from NPM or [Yarn](https://yarnpkg.com/).
+It also automatically installs [npm](https://www.npmjs.com/) when installing Node.js.

+Is is also able to install [Yarn](https://yarnpkg.com/) by downloading it from a npm registry.

 The version of each tool to use can be specified in the configuration.

 To start using the plugin, add this into your `build.gradle`